A Welcoming Hub for Iraqi Culture and Community

 Iraqi Canadian Society Honored at Carassauga Festival 2022

-The Iraqi Canadian Society delegation proudly participated in the 2022 Carassauga Festival of Cultures awards ceremony, recognizing organizations that contributed to the success of this major international event.
+The Iraqi Canadian Society delegation proudly participated in the 2022 Carassauga Festival of Cultures Awards Ceremony, recognizing organizations that contributed to the success of this major international event.

 The Society was honored for its outstanding role in representing Iraq, with its President, Ms. Eman Baktash, receiving special recognition for the dedication and impactful presence of the Iraqi community at the festival.